bekiindrewind/laurens-list/ARCHITECTURE.md

 **Timeout Prevention**: GitHub times out after ~10 seconds, but deployment takes 6-10 seconds.
 The webhook responds immediately with `202 Accepted` and runs deployment asynchronously to prevent timeouts while ensuring deployments complete successfully.

+**Rollback Prevention**: The deployment system uses **unique image tags** (commit hash-based) instead of `latest` to prevent rollbacks:
+- Each deployment gets a unique tag (e.g., `dev-c006ce1`, `prod-c006ce1`)
+- `docker-compose.yml` is permanently updated to use the unique tag
+- When containers restart, Docker Compose uses the pinned unique tag, not a mutable `latest` tag
+- Build context verification ensures latest code is used before building
+- `SCRIPT_VERSION` is automatically updated during Docker build using `GIT_COMMIT` build arg

 **Verified Working**: Production webhook successfully deployed and tested on November 5, 2025.
 Deployment completes in ~6 seconds with zero downtime.
+Rollback prevention verified and working.

 **Setup Time**:
 - Initial setup: ~1-2 hours (includes troubleshooting)